lharri73/Jgraph-Histogram/README.md

 ## Running For Yourself
 This utility utilizes Python (don't hate me).
-The only packaged leveraged is the numpy, a package installed in nearly every environment.
+The only packaged leveraged is the numpy, a package installed in nearly every environment (including the EECS Hydras).
 If it's not, simply run `pip install numpy` and you're good to go.

 Included is a Makefile that will generate random data from a variety of distributions and create pretty graphs.
 Specifically, it will create 5 graphs with the following conditions: